-By Philip Satherley, Policy Manager at the Fundraising Regulator
+By Philip Satherley, former Policy Manager at the Fundraising Regulator

 Trustees Week is an opportunity for existing trustees, or people who are interested in becoming a trustee, to take the time to learn more about trustee roles and responsibilities.
 Trustees are involved in all aspects of charity governance, from the development and implementation of campaigns and services, to having oversight of fundraising activities.
 There are certain things trustees must do to ensure their charity complies with the law and a key responsibility is producing the charity’s annual report and accounts.

 If your charity is registered in England and Wales, and has a gross income of more than £1 million, it’s a legal requirement to include statements about your fundraising activity in your annual report as set out in section 13 of the Charities (Protection and Social Investment) Act 2016 (the Act).
 However, our recent analysis found that just 21% of charities that should, reported on all the fundraising reporting requirements in the Act.
 This shows many charities are missing the opportunity to tell their fundraising story through their annual report.

 Supporters, potential donors, funding bodies and other organisations are likely to want to understand how your charity fundraises and whether your activity is being carried out ethically.
 Although the Act requirements only apply to larger charities, all charities that publish an annual report should aim to share information about their fundraising in a comprehensive way.

 Following our review into charities’ compliance with the fundraising reporting requirements, we’ve updated our guidance to support your charity to meet them.
 Here are over-arching points from the guidance you should consider when planning your annual report:

 1. Know the requirements